lucarv/connfac-lab/LAB 2/README.md

 2. Choose an IoT Edge device to receive this module.
 On the Target Devices for IoT Edge Module page, provide the appropriate info.
 Select "Create".
 This will take you back to the device pane on the portal, it will show the module in the list of deployment modules.
 3. We will only deploy one module now, so press "Next" to configure the pipeline.
 4. For now, you want all messages from all modules to go to IoT Hub ($upstream).
 It's  autopopulated, just select "Next"
 5. The next pane will show you the deployment manifest.
 Take a minute to inspect the JSON file.
-Then press "Submit"
+Then press "Submit".
+The deployment manifest is then sent to the edge device, while the Portal will take you back to your device list pane.
+6. Select your device, check that the modules were deployed correctly

 ![](images/manifestready.png )